nax3t/beginner-html-css/README.md

-# Learn HTML, CSS, and JS from Scratch
+# Learn HTML and CSS from Scratch
 ### Build your first website in this free live series on Zoom

 #### Lesson 1